 After Verify is completed, the tree in the Extractor Verification tab will show the extractors' values.
 There is a status image showing whether an exception in handling the extractor was encountered next to every extractor.
 One of 4 statuses can be assigned to an extractor:

 a.
 The extractor is OK.

 b.
 The extractor is not found in the response.

 c.
 The recorded and replayed token extractors are the same.

 d.
 The recorded and replayed extractors are the same.

 The autocorrelation process creates extractors and parameters to avoid test execution errors.
 However, some of these parameters may be unnecessary.
 If the test machine is overloaded, you can reduce performance overhead by deleting unnecessary parameters.
-The extractors with statuses b, c and d are automatically selected for easy removal.
-To delete them, click Delete (f) on the toolbar.
+The extractors with statuses b, c, and d are automatically selected for easy removal.
+To remove them, click Delete (f) on the toolbar.

 Troubleshooting script by comparing extractor's sessions

-To use this troubleshooting methodology, right click on the extractor node and select Compare Extractor's Sessions.
+To use this troubleshooting methodology, right-click on the extractor node and select Compare Extractor's Sessions (a).
 After that, a new tab will display Compare Sessions Inspector for the extractor's session.